 The Department of European Social Fund of the Ministry of Falimy, Labour and Social Policy announced in June 2018 the programme Youth solidarity in action (Młodzież solidarna w działaniu) that supports initiatives contributing to gaining social competencies by young people under 29 years old.
 The budget of the programme amounted to PLN 20 mln.

-The “Responsible Development Strategy” indicates youth-related strategic projects whose implementation will contribute to the achievements of the objectives set:
+The “Responsible Development Strategy with a perspective to 2030” indicates youth-related strategic projects whose implementation will contribute to the achievements of the objectives set:

 - Guarantees for Youth - “a programme addressing the individual and comprehensive employment and educational activation of young people entering the labour market (unemployed, economically inactive and jobseekers).”
-The Ministry of Family, Labour and Social Policy is the entity responsible for the implementation of the programme.
+The Ministry of Family and Social Policy is the entity responsible for the implementation of the programme.